-How to Record a Disclosure
+How To Record A Disclosure

-To record a disclosure, use the Child Protection and Poor Practice Referral Form, included in Appendix 10 of this policy document.
+To record a disclosure use the Child Protection and Poor Practice Referral Form, which is included in Appendix 10 of this policy document.
 Record-keeping is of critical importance and should be:

-- factual, accurate and legible - written in the best interests of the child

-rather than in a way which protects

-the reputation of the Association or the

-individual who the concern relates to

-- recorded using the child's exact words, where possible

-- inclusive of dates, times, locations and contexts in which the disclosure occurred together with any other relevant information - signed and dated by the person writing the report

-In recording, you should avoid:

-- use of judgmental language - giving your personal opinion, unless it is backed up by substantial evidence
+- factual, accurate and legible; - written in the best interests of the child rather than in a way which protects the reputation of the Association or the individual who the concern relates to; - recorded using the child's exact words, where possible; - inclusive of dates, times, locations and contexts in which the disclosure occurred together with any other relevant information; - signed and dated by the person writing the report. - In recording you should avoid: - use of judgmental language; - giving your personal opinion, unless it is backed up by substantial evidence.

-(Ref: Irish Sport's Council and SportNI's Code of Ethics and Good Practice for Children's Sport, 2011)
+(Ref: Sport Ireland and SportNI's Code Of Ethics and Good Practice For Children's Sport, 2011)